Graphs with girth $2\ell+1$ and without longer odd holes that contain an odd $K_4$-subdivision: Preliminaries

-Let $H$ be a graph that is isomorphic to a $K_4$-subdivision.
-For a path $P$ of $H$ whose ends are degree-3 vertices in $H$, if $P^*$ contains no degree-3 vertex of $H$, then we say that $P$ is an {\sl arris} of $H$.
+Let $H$ be a graph that is isomorphic to a subdivision of $K_4$, and let $P$ be a path of $H$ whose ends are degree-3 vertices in $H$.
+If $P^*$ contains no degree-3 vertex of $H$, then we say that $P$ is an {\sl arris} of $H$.
 Evidently, there are exactly six arrises of $H$.
 See Figure \ref{H}.

-\begin{lemma} For any number $\ell\geq 2$, if a graph $G\in \mathcal{G}_{\ell}$ has an an odd $K_4$-subdivision $H$, then the following statements hold. \begin{itemize} \item[(1)] Each pair of vertex disjoint arrises in $H$ have the same length and their lengths are at most $\ell$. \item[(2)] $H$ is an induced subgraph of $G$. \item[(3)] When $\ell\geq3$, no vertex in $V(G)-V(H)$ has two neighbours in $V(H)$. \end{itemize} \end{lemma} \begin{proof} Without loss of generality we may assume that $H$ is pictured as the graph in Figure \ref{H}.
+\begin{lemma} For any integer $\ell\geq 2$, if a graph $G\in \mathcal{G}_{\ell}$ has an an odd $K_4$-subdivision $H$, then the following statements hold. \begin{itemize} \item[(1)] Each pair of vertex disjoint arrises in $H$ have the same length and their lengths are at most $\ell$. \item[(2)] $H$ is an induced subgraph of $G$. \item[(3)] When $\ell\geq3$, every vertex in $V(G)-V(H)$ has at most one neighbour in $V(H)$. \end{itemize} \end{lemma} \begin{proof} Without loss of generality we may assume that $H$ is pictured as the graph in Figure \ref{H}.
 First, we prove that (1) is true.
 Assume that $|P_1|>|P_2|$.
 Since $C_1$ and $C_4$ are odd holes, $|Q_1|<|Q_2|$.
 Hence, $|P_2\cup Q_1\cup L_2|<|P_1\cup Q_2\cup L_2|$, which is a contradiction to the fact that $C_2$ and $C_3$ are both odd holes.
 So $|P_1|=|P_2|$.
 By symmetry each pair of vertex-disjoint arrises have the same length.
 Moreover, since $C_1\Delta C_2$ is an even cycle with length at least $2\ell+2$, we have $|P_1|\leq \ell$.
 By symmetry we have $|Q_1|, |L_1|\leq \ell$.
 So (1) holds.

 Secondly, we prove that (2) is true.
 Suppose not.
 Since odd holes have no chord, by symmetry we may assume that there is an edge $st$ in $G$ with $s\in V(P_1^{\ast})$ and $t\in V(P_2^{\ast})$.
 On one hand, since $P_1(u_1,s)stP_2(t,u_4)Q_2$ and $P_1(u_2,s)stP_2(t,u_3)Q_1$ are cycles, by (1) we have On the other hand, since $|P_1|, |Q_1|\leq \ell$ by (1), we have $|P_1|=|Q_1|=\ell$, implying that $|L_1|=|L_2|=1$.
 Moreover, by the symmetry between $L_1, L_2$ and $Q_1, Q_2$, we have $|Q_1|=|Q_2|=1$, which is a contradiction as $|Q_1|=\ell\geq2$.
 So (2) holds.